epiforecasts/covidregionaldata/README.md

 package is designed to take Covid-19 data from different sources and clean/process it from its raw format in an open and transparent way This allows users to inspect and scrutinise where their data comes from and how it is standardised.
-For all countries supported, the data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
+For all countries supported, data includes a daily time-series of cases and, wherever available, data on deaths, hospitalisations, and tests.
 National level data is also supported using a range of data sources as well as line list data and links to